Enterprise, Alabama: Education

 Enterprise is served by Enterprise City Schools.
 It is also home to Enterprise State Community College, formerly known as Enterprise State Junior College.
 A two-year college, the Enterprise campus is home to the Boll Weevils.

 Point of interest

 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 Paul Theodore Arlt was an artist with the Section of Fine Arts and painted the post office mural, The Section, in the Enterprise post office in 1941.
 The post office was torn down in 1991, but Arlt's mural, Saturday in Enterprise was preserved and now hangs in the Enterprise Public Library.

-Weevil Way is a community art project with a series of more than 25 boll weevil statues decorated or dressed to represent the local landmarks or businesses where they stand.
+Weevil Way is a community art project with a series of 30 boll weevil statues decorated or dressed to represent the local landmarks or businesses where they stand.
+One of these statues, specifically the statue named "Ronald McWeevil" located at a local McDonalds, ended up going viral online.